 Each match begins with a 15-second autonomous period in which robots operate only on preprogrammed instructions.
 During this period, robots work to support the three efforts listed above and also get points for crossing their baseline.

 During the remaining 2 minutes and 15 seconds of the match, the teleoperated period, student drivers control robots.
-Teams on an alliance work together to build as much pressure and start as many rotors as possible – but they have to be sure they leave enough time to latch on to their airship before the end of the match.
+Teams on an alliance work together to control as many switches and scales and gain as many points as possible – but they have to be sure they leave enough time to climb to the boss at the end of the match.

 For more information, visit http://www.firstinspires.org/frc.